-Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.
+Update, 4/4/22: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.
 We also updated our under $100 pick from the Archer A7 to a newer model, the Archer A8.

 However, we’ve also included a few router models that don’t have Wi-Fi 6, but they offer compelling features like a highly affordable price or best-in-class VPN configuration.

 We don’t think there’s a best router for Xfinity, Spectrum, Verizon FIOS, or any other internet service provider.
 We recommend you pick whichever router fits your needs.
 The only thing that is ISP-specific is your modem, so this only matters if you’re choosing a combined router-modem unit.
 For most people, we recommend a separate router and modem, which will give you more choices.